fabiod20/hackerrank-challenges/SQL/README.md

-# HackerRank Challenges
+# HackerRank SQL
-Solutions to HackerRank challenges.
+Solutions to challenges of the SQL skill on HackerRank.